 Some of the documents executed by the City may have financial and budget implications.

-The various documents have been executed by affixing the Common Seal of the City of Joondalup and are submitted to the Council for information.
+The various documents that have either been executed by affixing the Common Seal of the City of Joondalup or signed by the Mayor and Chief Executive Officer and are submitted to the Council for information.

 Nil.